syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ### Export current view records

-The PDF export functionality allows you to export records are in current view of the Gantt chart to the PDF document by setting the `IsCurrentViewExport` argument in the [PdfExporting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfExporting) event to true.
+The PDF export functionality allows you to export records are in current view of the Gantt chart to the PDF document by setting the [IsCurrentViewExport](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.PdfExportEventArgs.html#Syncfusion_Blazor_Gantt_PdfExportEventArgs_IsCurrentViewExport) argument in the [PdfExporting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfExporting) event to true, using the [PdfExportEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.PdfExportEventArgs.html#Syncfusion_Blazor_Gantt_PdfExportEventArgs) class.

 The following code demonstrates how to use the `PdfExporting` event to export current view data of the Gantt chart to a PDF document,